Teresa Strasser: Other television work

 After leaving While You Were Out, Strasser hosted Lover's Lounge, a dating game show block on the Game Show Network in 2000 and 2001 with Helen Keaney.
-She was also a feature story reporter for several episodes of Good Day New York in 2004, while also being the New York correspondent for both Good Day Live and On-Air With Ryan Seacrest.
+She was a feature story reporter for several episodes of Good Day New York in 2004, while also being the New York correspondent for both Good Day Live and On-Air With Ryan Seacrest.
 Strasser worked as a "love coach" along with Shop 'Til You Drop host JD Roberto on the 2006 ABC series How to Get the Guy until its cancellation.
 In October 2006, she replaced Debra Wilson as the co-host of the TV Guide Channel show TV Watercooler.
 She frequently appears on VH1 and E!'s various "list" shows.
-She also guest starred on Alicia Silverstone led dramedy, Miss Match.
+She guest starred on Alicia Silverstone led dramedy, Miss Match.
 Strasser served a brief stint as a correspondent on the entertainment and gossip news show TMZ on TV which premiered in September 2007.
 She quit TMZ due to a time conflict with the Adam Carolla Show.
 In addition, she has covered the red carpet for the Emmy Awards and the Tony Awards, for E! and TV Guide Network, respectively.
 Teresa currently works as a host and reporter for the new Scripps Networks show The List.
 The program features pop culture topics, news and current issues, as well as celebrity news and events and what's going on around town.
 Currently co-host on The List, a TV pop culture information show.